 West Side Dance Project

 Since early 2014 I have been volunteering & dancing side by side with members of Dance for PD® and PD Movement Lab℠, the latter of which is led by the extraordinary Pamela Quinn.
 Dance for PD®, is a collaboration of the Mark Morris Dance Group & the Brooklyn Parkinson Group.
-Over the past couple years I have had the pleasure of participating in professional development & teacher training workshops with some incredible artists and teachers across many different disciplines of dance.
-Since September 2015 I have been working as an apprentice teacher with Dance for PD®, and I’m happy to say that I’m on the road to becoming a fully fledged teacher.
+Over the past couple years I have had the pleasure of participating in many professional development & teacher training workshops with some incredible teaching artists across many distinct disciplines of dance.
+Since September 2015 I have been working as a teacher with Dance for PD®, and I’m happy to say that I’ve been leading more and more classes as I continue on this journey to becoming a certified teacher.
 I have had such a pleasure getting to know dancers from classes all over New York… I look forward to seeing them every week.

 “Dance for PD®, celebrating its 15th anniversary, offers specialized dance classes to people with Parkinson’s, their families, friends and care partners in six locations around New York City and through our network of affiliates in more than 100 communities in 13 countries around the world.
 Dance for PD classes allow people with Parkinson’s to experience the joys and benefits of dance while creatively addressing symptom-specific concerns related to balance, cognition, motor skill, depression and physical confidence.